Share this article

 Do cats like cinnamon?

-Luckily, kitties generally don’t like the smell or taste of cinnamon, so you won’t need to worry about them attempting to sneaky snack attack your herb cupboard.
+Luckily, kitties generally don’t like the smell or taste of cinnamon, so you won’t necessarily need to worry about them attempting to sneaky snack attack your herb cupboard.
 Cats have an amazing sense of smell and taste, so to them, a spice-like cinnamon would be like a human trying to drink a bottle of perfume.
 Yeah, horrible thought!

 Other harmful herbs for felines